radianceteam/everscale-client-ruby/README.md

   ```

   * No automatic generator has been used to generate Ruby classes or bindings to the SDK.
 Why not?
 Because no appropriate simple and working one has been found.

-  * The constant `TonSdk::NATIVE_LIB_VERSION` holds a version of TON SDK native library which the gem supports.
-Note that `TonSdk::VERSION` and `TonSdk::NATIVE_LIB_VERSION` constants don't necessarily match each other.

 ## Credits